29next/developer-docs/docs/themes/settings.md

   └── settings_data.json
 ```

+- `settings_schema.json` - Used to create the settings schema to create settings shown in the dashboard theme editor.
+- `settings_data.json` - Used to store theme settings values for access in templates for rendering.

 ### Using Settings in Templates

 Settings are passed to templates settings context variable allowing you to access settings values by their name.
 See example below of changing the layout by conditionally adding a class based on a radio setting.

 ```mdx-code-block
 import Tabs from '@theme/Tabs';